 The Galena Park Independent School District identifies and serves gifted and talented students who excel consistently or who show the potential to excel in the areas of general intellectual ability and creative and productive thinking.

 The district serves students in grades kindergarten through twelve.
 Every effort is made to place students in the most appropriate educational setting.

 Journeys is a talent pool of identified students in kindergarten through fifth grade.
 It is an enrichment program designed to serve the top four to seven percent of the student population at each grade level at each campus.

 Beginning in the fourth grade, students are eligible to participate in the Encounters program which consists of the district’s top three to five percent.
 This provision is maintained through grade nine.

-Students in the fourth through sixth grade Encounters program participate in pull-out services one day a week at a designated school.
+Students in the fourth and fifth grade Encounters program participate in pull-out services one day a week at a designated school.

 The top three to five percent of the district’s students in grades seven through nine participate in the Encounters program on their home campus.

 Students in grades six through twelve also participate in the Pre-Advanced Placement and Advanced Placement Program through classes offered in specific academic areas.
 Students also participate in other options at the high school level (concurrent enrollment and/or independent study) appropriate to their educational endeavors.

 How are the Gifted and Talented students evaluated?